HOW BELIEFS FORM – PART 2

 The two ways that a claim can be involved in our thinking

-If claim X is involved in our thinking then we're either thinking X or thinking about X.
+If claim X is involved in our thinking then we're either thinking X or thinking about X. For example, if the claim David is vegetarian is involved in our thinking then we're either thinking 'David is vegetarian' or thinking about the claim David is vegetarian.

-Thinking X is the mental state of believing X. For example, thinking 'David is vegetarian' is the mental state of believing that David is vegetarian.
+Thinking claim X is the mental state of believing X. For example, thinking 'David is vegetarian' is the mental state of believing that David is vegetarian.
 Indeed, we often use the word think to refer to the mental state of belief.
 For example, we may refer to Amy’s mental state of believing that David is vegetarian by saying 'Amy thinks that David is vegetarian'.

 We can of course continue to hold belief X after thinking X, when our belief exists not as a mental state with an associated brain state but solely as a brain state, in a memory area of the brain.
 So believing X doesn't necessarily involve currently thinking X. That is, the psychological state of belief doesn't always involve the mental state of belief, although it always begins with that mental state, however briefly.